Objections and appeals – Registered charities and other qualified donees

 Filing an appeal to the courts

 If you disagree with the CRA's decision resulting from an objection in Category A, you can appeal to the Federal Court of Appeal.
 The time limit for filing an appeal is 30 days from the date on the notice.
-The Federal Court of Canada judgment can, in turn, be challenged before the Supreme Court of Canada, with that Court's permission.
+The Federal Court of Appeal judgment can, in turn, be challenged before the Supreme Court of Canada, with that Court's permission.

 If you disagree with the CRA's decision resulting from an objection in Category B, you can appeal to the Tax Court of Canada, either under the Informal Procedure or the General Procedure.
-These procedures are explained in Appealing Income Tax Act Assessments and Notices in respect of Registered Charities to the Tax Court of Canada.
+These procedures are explained in Appealing Income Tax Act Assessments and Notices in respect of Registered Charities, and other qualified donees, to the Tax Court of Canada.
 The time limit for filing an appeal is 90 days from the date on the notice.
 If you are not satisfied with the judgment of the Tax Court of Canada, you can appeal to the Federal Court of Appeal, and a judgment of the Federal Court of Appeal can be further challenged before the Supreme Court of Canada, with that Court's permission.

 Registered charities may object to notices or assessments regarding: